tishion/mmLoader/README.md

 ### vcpkg support
-mmloader is available on vcpkg now, just install it by the commmand:
+mmloader is available on vcpkg now, just install it by the command:
 > vcpkg install mmloader:x86-windows-static

 > vcpkg install mmloader:x64-windows-static

-if you want to use mmloader in shellcod mode, you need to install it with feature shellcode:
+if you want to use mmloader in shellcode mode, you need to install it with feature shellcode:
 > vcpkg install mmloader[shellcode]:x86-windows-static

 > vcpkg install mmloader[shellcode]:x64-windows-static